Tales of Freshwater Fishes

 SPECIAL EVENT FRIDAY NOVEMBER 29th!

-If you have a piece of fly fishing family history and would like to share it, swing by the shop on Black Friday for our Customer Appreciation Day and "Barn Find" table.
+If you have a piece of fly fishing family history and would like to share it, swing by the shop on Black Friday for our Customer Appreciation Day and "Barn Find" table on Saturday, November 30th.
 We'll help you identify your treasures and possibly return them to service.
 We'll also have a selection of vintage reels, bamboo rods, and classic books for sale.

 Comments